pytorch/TensorRT/docsrc/tutorials/installation.rst

 Dependencies for Compilation
 -------------------------------

-TRTorch is built with Bazel, so begin by installing it.
+Torch-TensorRT is built with Bazel, so begin by installing it.

     * The easiest way is to install bazelisk using the method of you choosing https://github.com/bazelbuild/bazelisk
     * Otherwise you can use the following instructions to install binaries https://docs.bazel.build/versions/master/install.html